yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/_index.md

 YugabyteDB can continuously serve requests in the event of planned or unplanned outages, such as system upgrades and outages related to a node, availability zone, or region.
 YugabyteDB's [High availability](../../architecture/core-functions/high-availability/) is achieved through a combination of distributed architecture, data replication, consensus algorithms, automatic rebalancing, and failure detection mechanisms, ensuring that the database remains available, consistent, and resilient to failures of fault domains.

-## Fault Domains
+## Fault domains

-A Fault domain is a potential point of failure.
-Fault domains can be nodes, racks, zones, or entire regions.
-The RAFT-based replication and automatic rebalancing ensure that even if one domain experiences a failure, the database can continue to serve reads and writes without interruption.
-The fault tolerance level determines how resilient the cluster is to domain outages, achieved by adding redundancy in the form of additional nodes across the fault domain.
+A fault domain is a potential point of failure.
+Examples of fault domains would be nodes, racks, zones, or entire regions.
+YugabyteDB's RAFT-based replication and automatic rebalancing ensure that even if a domain fails, the database can continue to serve reads and writes without interruption.
+The fault tolerance of a YugabyteDB cluster determines how resilient the cluster is to domain outages.
+Fault tolerance is achieved by adding redundancy in the form of additional nodes across the fault domain.

 ### Node failure